 Cardioid mics are a good choice for recording vocals because they pick up sound with high gain from the front and sides but very poorly from the rear.
 This makes them a great choice use in a home studio where they may background noise coming from elsewhere in the house.
 You can get dynamic cardioid mics or cardioid condenser mics.

 The other thing to look out for is a wide frequency reach, since the human voice itself has a very wide range, going from as low as about 300 Hz up to 3400 Hz.
-For instance, choir singers exercise a wide range of vocal frequency, which is why we have tested products on the market for the best choir mic.
+For instance, choir singers exercise a wide range of vocal frequency, which is why we have tested products on the market.